saezlab/cosmosR/README.md

 <img src="man/figures/intro_data.png" align="center" width="800">

-COSMOS uses [CARNIVAL](https://saezlab.github.io/CARNIVAL/)’s Integer Linear Programming (ILP) optimization strategy to find the smallest coherent subnetwork causally connecting as many deregulated TFs, kinases/phosphatases and metabolites as possible.
+COSMOS finds coherent subnetwork causally connecting as many deregulated TFs, kinases/phosphatases and metabolites as possible.
 The subnetwork is extracted from a novel integrated PKN (available [here](http://metapkn.omnipathdb.org/)) spanning signaling, transcriptional regulation and metabolism.
-Transcription factors activities are inferred from gene expression with [DoRothEA](https://saezlab.github.io/dorothea/), a meta resource of TF/target links.
+Transcription factors activities are inferred from gene expression with [decoupleR](https://saezlab.github.io/decoupleR/).
 Kinase activities are inferred from phosphoproteomic with a kinase/substrate network of [Omnipath](http://omnipathdb.org/), a meta resource of protein-protein.
-[CARNIVAL](https://saezlab.github.io/CARNIVAL/) was adapted to find mechanistic hypotheses connecting the TF and kinase activities with metabolites from a signaling/metabolic prior knowledge network combining [Omnipath](http://omnipathdb.org/), [STITCHdb](http://stitch.embl.de/) and [Recon3D](https://www.vmh.life/).
 The scripts to generate the current network can be found here: https://github.com/saezlab/meta_PKN_BIGG.

 You can also use COSMOS if you don't have metabolomic data, to connect TF activities (from transcriptomic) with kinase activities (from phosphoproteomic) for exmaple !